Help us reintroduce beavers to Dorset

 After a 400-year absence Dorset Wildlife Trust plans to reintroduce this once native species in an enclosed trial.
 We want to study a pair of beavers to see the difference they make to an enclosed area and waterway.
 We believe we will find they; improve water quality, help reduce flooding and their presence and waterway engineering will improve the area for a host of other creatures too, (*including kingfishers, water voles and dragonflies.)
-Can you help us reintroduce nature’s engineers?
+You can read all about the project on our PDF below.
+So, please can you help us reintroduce nature’s engineers?

 Why we need your help

 We have a potential site and have secured a significant part of the total funding needed to start the project.
 However, we still urgently need to raise the last £20,000 to make this happen and deliver the full project.